massivemadness/Squircle-CE/README.md

 `SuggestionProvider` is an interface which provides code suggestions to display them in the `TextProcessor`.

+The text scanning is done on a per-line basis.
+When the user edits code on a single line, that line is re-scanned by the current `SuggestionsProvider` implementation, so you can keep your suggestions list up to date.
+This is done by calling the `processLine` method.
+This method is responsible for parsing a line of text and saving the code suggestions for that line.

-After calling `setTextContent` the code editor will call `processLine` for each line to find all code suggestions.
+After calling `setTextContent` the code editor will call `processLine` for each line to find all possible code suggestions.
-Also this method will be called every time text changes for the specific line, so you can keep your suggestion list up to date.

 ```kotlin
 class CustomProvider : SuggestionProvider {